 Carry out all operations in a well ventilated fume hood.
-Place 119 mg (1.00 mmol) of tin and 475 mg (1.87 mmol) of iodine in a 10-mL round-bottom flask containing a stir bar and equipped with a reflux condenser, as shown in Fig. 1.
+Place 119 mg (1.00 mmol) of tin and 475 mg (1.87 mmol) of iodine in a 10-mL round-bottom flask containing a stir bar and equipped with a reflux condenser, as shown below.

 Add 6.0 mL of methylene chloride through the condenser using a Pasteur pipet.
-Gently heat the flask and contents using a hot plate until a mild reflux is maintained.
+Gently heat the flask and contents using a hot water bath until a mild reflux is maintained.
 This can be detected by a moderate dripping rate from the bottom of the condenser joint.
-Maintain the system at the reflux temperature until there is no visible violet color of iodine vapor in the condenser throat (~30-40 minutes).
+Maintain the system at the reflux temperature until there is no visible violet color of iodine vapor in the condenser throat (\sim 30-40 minutes).

-Gravity filter the warm solution rapidly through a loose glass wool plug using a small glass funnel (hint: warm the glass funnel with glass wool in the oven prior to use).
+Gravity filter the warm solution rapidly through a loose glass wool plug using a small glass funnel.
 Collect the filtrate (liquid) in a 10-mL Erlenmeyer flask.
 Any unreacted tin metal will remain in the funnel.
-Rinse the reaction flask with an additional 1 ml of warm methylene chloride, and also pass this solution through the filter, collecting the filtrate in the same flask.
+Rinse the reaction flask with an additional 200 μ L (automated delivery pipet) of warm methylene chloride, and also pass this solution through the filter, collecting the filtrate in the same flask.
 Add a boiling stone to the filtrate and concentrate the solution on a warm (not hot) hot plate to approximately 2 mL.
 Cool the resulting solution in an ice-water bath, and collect the orange-red crystals of tin(IV) iodide by suction filtration using a Hirsch funnel.
-Wash the solid with two 0.5-mL portions of cold methylene chloride, and dry the crystals on a filter paper.
-Determine the melting point of the product (m.p. = 144.5 °C), and calculate the percent yield.
+Wash the filter cake with two 0.5-mL portions of cold methylene chloride, and dry the crystals on a clay tile or on filter paper.
+Determine the melting point of the product (expected m.p. = 144.5 °C), and calculate the percent yield.